Taftan (volcano): Eruptive history

 About five different active eruption periods have been discovered at Taftan volcano.
 Activity first involved lava and pyroclastics of dacitic to rhyodacitic composition.
 Later, upper Pliocene lavas were erupted along with agglomerates.
 These can be found up to 10 km away from the cone.
 Three phases have been dated at 6.95 ± 0.72, 6.01 ± 0.15 and 0.71 ± 0.03 million years ago; an even older phase west-northwest of the current volcano occurred 8 million years ago, while a Quaternary ignimbrite has produced an age of 404,000 ± 82,000 years before present.
 The youngest dates have been obtained on lava flows and indicate ages of 6,950 ± 20 years ago, by radiometric dating.
 Research published in 1897 indicated the absence of very fresh lava flows but the authors inferred from the fresh ash that volcanic activity had occurred during the present geological epoch.
 That the name "Taftan" may be derived from an ancient Iranian word "taft" for "semi solid liquid material" could indicate that effusive activity was witnessed by the people of that time period around the volcano.

+It is not certain that there were any Holocene eruptions at Taftan, as clear evidence of such activity is missing.
 Eruptions are recorded in 1902, 1970 and 1993.
 A report of smoke emission in 1877 may have confused clouds for volcanic activity.
 In 1914, the volcano was described to be "belching out clouds of smoke", although a report in 1971 indicated the absence of historical activity.
 These eruptions were accompanied by earthquake activity.
 During the eruption of 1902, heavy smoke and a night time glow on the volcano were observed.
 The eruption in 1993 involved a c.
 60 m long lava flow, but it may have been a flow of molten sulfur.
 The volcano is currently classified as a dormant volcano.
-Satellite imagery indicates, however, that ground deformation occurs at Taftan.
+Satellite imagery indicates, however, that ground deformation occurs at Taftan and an increase of fumarolic activity in May 2024 drew attention.
+Some of the uplift occurs at shallow depth and probably reflects hydrothermal system dynamics.
 Unofficial volcano hazard maps have been developed.